Inclusion and diversity at GSK

 What are our Global Diversity Councils and how many do we have?

 Across GSK, we have four Global Diversity Councils – Ethnicity, Gender, LGBT+ and Disability - that support our inclusion and diversity agenda.
-Each council is chaired by members of the Corporate Executive Team and members comprise of senior leaders from across the company as well as representatives from our Employee Resource Groups.Back to top
+Each council is chaired by members of the GSK Leadership Team and members comprise of senior leaders from across the company as well as representatives from our Employee Resource Groups.Back to top

 Our Employee Resource Groups are a key part of what we do and how we operate at GSK.